 - 1. Press the MENU key to access the main menu. - 2.
 Use the ▲/▼ keys to scroll through the menu choices.
 The blinking cursor needs to be on the first letter of the menu you want to access. - 3.
-Press the SELECT key to access chosen menu. - The menu selected is now displayed on line one and the first menu item is displayed on line 2.
+Press the SELECT key to access chosen menu. - The menu selected is now displayed on line one, and the first menu item is displayed on line 2.
 Use the ▲/▼ keys to scroll through the menu items.
-Scroll through the menu items until desired item is displayed. - NOTE: If "Enter Code" is flashing, the access code must be entered before you can enter the menu.
-Access codes are found in Appendix C. Appendix C may have been removed from the manual for security reasons. - 5.
+Scroll through the menu items until desired item is displayed. - 5.
 Press the SELECT key to access chosen item.
 The top line of display shows menu item selected, while the second line shows current item value. - 6.
 Use the \blacktriangle/∇ keys to change item value. - 7.
 Save the new value by pressing the SELECT key (pressing the MENU key will exit out of menu function without saving data). - 8.
 Press the MENU key to exit current menu, and return to main menu. - 9.
 Press the MENU key again to return to normal instrument operation.